reactjs/react.dev/beta/src/content/reference/react/index.md

 ## Effect Hooks {/*effect-hooks*/}

-*Effects* let a component [connect to and synchronize with external systems.](/learn/synchronizing-with-effects) This includes dealing with network, browser DOM, animations, widgets written using a different UI library, and in general any non-React code.
+*Effects* let a component [connect to and synchronize with external systems.](/learn/synchronizing-with-effects) This includes dealing with network, browser DOM, animations, widgets written using a different UI library, and other non-React code.

 * [`useEffect`](/reference/react/useEffect) connects a component to an external system.